ACCOMMODATIONS FOR EMPLOYEES

 SOFTWARE ACQUISITION ACCESSIBILITY POLICY

 Employees purchasing software for the District must consider the accessibility of the software.
+Anyone purchasing District software must attempt to get accessibility documentation (VPAT - see below) from the vendor.
 See this form to learn more about talking to a vendor about accessibility

 Voluntary Product Accessibility Template (VPAT)